Please ensure Javascript is enabled for purposes of website accessibility Santos Tour Down Under 2026 • Adelaide Hills Council Skip to main content

 Santos Tour Down Under 2026

-Adelaide Hills to shine with three spectacular stages in the Santos Tour Down Under 2026 including the exciting grand finale in Stirling
+Adelaide Hills to host three spectacular stages in the Santos Tour Down Under in January including the exciting grand finale in Stirling

 Santos Tour Down Under race image